 I could end the section here, having illustrated the fundamental differences which allow the Church to flourish while the Round Table crumbles even though both use roughly the same design.
 There is one more aspect of Malory’s narrative which merits attention, however.
 Although Launcelot dies almost entirely alone, his death is still immediately connected to that of Elayne.
 Malory uses the same phrase for both of them: they “laye as (s)he had smyled,” which are the only two times that he uses this phrase.
 At the point of death, Malory makes one final link between the two, thus drawing attention to the importance of their relationship as an additional communal experience that extends event to their deaths.
 The most important fact of their relationship is that it did not get to flourish and grow: the demands of the Round Table left no room for a wife and family for Launcelot.
 Therefore, part of the connection between their relationship and their deaths is the fact that they did not have a fully established relationship— that this lack in some indirect way led to their dying.
 If the Round Table denies its men the capacity to pursue certain types of goals or pursuits, and if this denial is inherently connected to the deaths of Launcelot and Elayne, then one interpretation is that a different system with more room for the individual would have resulted in a much more positive outcome for all the players involved.
-Had Launcelot been free to pursue a committed relationship with Elayne due to a much more flexible and lenient Round Table design, the tensions between the community and its fragmented entities would not have risen to the extent that it did—it might have allowed room for the Medieval individual—and perhaps Arthur’s court could have survived a little longer.
+Had Launcelot been free to pursue a committed relationship with Elayne due to a much more flexible and lenient Round Table design, the tensions between the community and its fragmented entities would not have risen to the extent that it did—it might have allowed room for the medieval individual—and perhaps Arthur’s court could have survived a little longer.

 Circling the Square

-Readers join the characters in a dramatic, dynamic, and oftentimes violent journey through conflicting groups, which in turn gives birth to the Medieval individual.
+Readers join the characters in a dramatic, dynamic, and oftentimes violent journey through conflicting groups, which in turn gives birth to the medieval individual.
 Once it has been established, the individual and the community often seem at odds with one another; Arthur’s materialistic system and the Church’s body of the faithful are two contrasting ways to address the question of how the individual and the community interact.
 Interplay between institutions, conflicting goals, tension between groups, and the navigation of various endeavors each drive the plot of Le Morte Darthur through one generation of knights within Arthur’s court.
-Greimas’ semiotic square illustrates these various relationships in a clear visual “mapping”; considering the story through the structure of the square helps to highlight some of the subtle nuances of Malory’s text.
-That being said, such a dynamic story does not consistently fit within such a framework, and reconstructing Greimas’ tool eventually seems necessary in order to continue an analysis of the book.
-Inspired by the various similarities between Tristram and Balin as well as Launcelot’s journey through each of the entries on the square, I propose that one strategy is to turn Greimas’ square into a circle.
+Greimas’s semiotic square illustrates these various relationships in a clear visual “mapping”; considering the story through the structure of the square helps to highlight some of the subtle nuances of Malory’s text.
+That being said, such a dynamic story does not consistently fit within such a framework, and reconstructing Greimas’s tool eventually seems necessary in order to continue an analysis of the book.
+Inspired by the various similarities between Tristram and Balin as well as Launcelot’s journey through each of the entries on the square, I propose that one strategy is to turn Greimas’s square into a circle.